Tampa Terminal Subdivision: Yeoman and Uceta yards

 The Tampa Terminal Subdivision is centered around Yeoman Yard, CSX's primary classification yard for the Tampa area.
-Yeoman Yard was built by the Seaboard Air Line Railroad and is located along the S Line (though it is also accessible from the A line).
+Yeoman Yard is located along the S Line (though it is also accessible from the A line).
 A track on the south side of Yeoman Yard connects the S Line with the AZA line and allows trains to bypass the yard without entering yard limits.

-Uceta Yard, located just north of Yeoman Yard on the A Line, was once the main classification yard for the Atlantic Coast Line Railroad.
-Though after the Atlantic Coast Line and Seaboard Air Line Railroads merged, Yeoman Yard was retained as the main classification yard.
-Uceta Yard now operates as an intermodal terminal and car storage facility.
+Uceta Yard is located just northwest of Yeoman Yard on the A Line.
+Uceta Yard serves as an intermodal terminal and car storage facility.

 Rockport Yard

 Another notable yard is Rockport Yard, located south of Yeoman Yard on a wye off the AZA Line.
 Rockport Yard serves CSX's Rockport Terminal, a deep-water port used for exporting phosphate.
 Trains bring phosphate for export mined from the Bone Valley in Central Florida.
-Rockport became the primary phosphate export facility for the railroad after the closure of Port Boca Grande in 1979.
+Rockport has been the primary phosphate export facility for the railroad since the closure of Port Boca Grande in 1979.

 History

 The A Line was previously the main line of the Atlantic Coast Line Railroad with Uceta Yard being their main Tampa yard.
 The Atlantic Coast Line main line was originally built by the South Florida Railroad, which was part of Henry B. Plant's system of railroads.
 The line began service in 1884, and was taken over by the Atlantic Coast Line in 1902 after they bought the Plant System.

 The Neve Spur was originally part of the Tampa and Thonotosassa Railroad, another Plant System railroad which at one point extended northeast to Zephyrhills and Vitis Junction.

-The S Line was previously the main line of the Seaboard Air Line Railroad with Yeoman Yard being their main Tampa yard.
-The Seaboard Air Line main line was originally part of the Florida Central and Peninsular Railroad and began service in 1890.
-The Seaboard Air Line acquired the line in 1903.
-In 1909, the Seaboard Air Line established its own port facility on Seddon Island (known today as Harbour Island).
+The S Line was previously the main line of the Seaboard Air Line Railroad.
+The Seaboard Air Line main line was originally part of the Florida Central and Peninsular Railroad (FC&P) network and began service in 1890.
+The Seaboard Air Line acquired the line and the FC&P network in 1903.
+Historically, the line continued west from Gary along State Road 60 and then south along Meridian Avenue into Downtown Tampa.
+In 1909, the Seaboard Air Line established its own port facility on Seddon Island (known today as Harbour Island) and track was extended south to the island.
 Seddon Island was named after Seaboard's chief engineer W.L.
 Seddon.
-The railroad would close and sell the Seddon Island terminal in 1979.
-Seaboard built Yeoman Yard in the 1950s to mostly replace what is now known as Old Tampa Yard downtown.
+Seaboard built Yeoman Yard in the 1950s to be there main classification yard for Tampa.
+The Seaboard's smaller yard in Downtown Tampa remained in service was then known as Old Tampa Yard.
+The railroad would close and sell the Seddon Island terminal in 1979 and the S Line was truncated to Old Tampa Yard.